Previous: Guile Initialization Functions, Up: Linking Programs With Guile

 ${CC} -c ${CFLAGS} simple-guile.c

-If you are using the GNU Autoconf package to make your application more portable, Autoconf will settle many of the details in the Makefile above automatically, making it much simpler and more portable; we recommend using Autoconf with Guile.
+If you are using the GNU Autoconf package to make your application more portable, Autoconf will settle many of the details in the Makefile automatically, making it much simpler and more portable; we recommend using Autoconf with Guile.
 Here is a configure.ac file for simple-guile that uses the standard PKG_CHECK_MODULES macro to check for Guile.
 Autoconf will process this file into a configure script.
 We recommend invoking Autoconf via the autoreconf utility.

 AC_INIT(simple-guile.c)